 As most of the gaming world knows, Pool of Radiance: Ruins of Myth Drannor, (hereafter: POR2) is a direct sequel to the old game Pool of Radiance which originally appeared in the late 80's on platforms like the Commodore 64 and the Apple IIE etc. I played that one to death on a Commodore 64 and it was an enjoyable dungeon romp.

 For those who may not know, the two games are set in the Dungeon & Dragons Forgotten Realms milieu, and as such use the rule-sets of that gaming system.
-This game uses the 3rd Edition rule-set which does away with lot of the “artificial” limitations concerning magic use wearing armor, etc.
+This game uses the 3rd Edition rule-set which does away with lot of the "artificial" limitations concerning magic use wearing armour, etc.

 This game had issues with publishers and the release of it was much delayed.
 I'm not certain whether this added to the disappointing outcome of POR2 or not.
 As much as I usually enjoy games based in the Forgotten Realms world, such as the Icewind Dale and Baldur's Gate series, this game has a been there, done that feel to it.
 Like its predecessor, it is a major dungeon crawl; huge dungeon levels and a very linear progression.